BlockCertsAI/BCAI-Canon/29_governance/L29_Governance_Rules.md

 - Capabilities (L23)
 - Context windows (L25)
 - Constraints (L26)
-- Validation or verification decisions (L27–L28)
+- Validation or verification *outcomes* (L27–L28)

+Governance MAY override the **result** of validation or verification in exceptional cases,
+but MUST NOT alter, bypass, or weaken the underlying validation or verification rules themselves.

 Overrides must be:
 - Exception-only